 \subsection{Dirichlet L-functions}

 Let $\chi:\Z\to \Co$ be a Dirichlet character of modulus $k$ and let

 Then,

 and $L(s,\chi)=L(s,\chi,1)$ is the classical Dirichlet L-series.
 If $\chi$ is a principal character then (Euler's $\varphi$-function) and therefore $\nu=1$.
 Otherwise, $\chi(1)+\cdots+\chi(k)= 0$ (by orthogonality of characters) and $\nu=0$.
-So, the meromorphic extension of $L(s,\chi,t)$ has, for $\chi$ principal, a simple pole at $s=1$ and residue equal to minus the residue of $\alpha(z)$ at $z=1$ (therefore $\varphi(k)/k$) and it is otherwise entire.
+So, the meromorphic extension of $L(s,\chi,t)$ has, for $\chi$ principal, a simple pole at $s=1$ with residue equal to minus the residue of $\alpha(z)$ at $z=1$ (hence equal to $\varphi(k)/k$) and it is otherwise entire.
 The statements in Theorem \ref{t3} and Remark \ref{rem-bgs} are classical in this case.
-For completeness we record the exponential generating function for the corresponding Bernoulli polynomials
+For completeness, we record the exponential generating function for the corresponding Bernoulli polynomials